California Governor Newsom Joins the Dam-Construction-Streamlining Crowd

 Ron Stork

-Ron is a national expert in flood management, federal water resources development, hydropower reform, and Wild & Scenic Rivers.
-He joined Friends of the River as Associate Conservation Director in 1987 and became its Senior Policy Advocate in 1995.
+Ron has worked for decades in flood management, federal water resources development, hydropower reform, and Wild & Scenic Rivers.
+He joined Friends of the River as Associate Conservation Director in 1987, and is now a senior member of FOR’s policy staff.

 Ron was presented the prestigious River Conservationist of the Year award by Perception in 1996 for his work to stop the Auburn dam.
 In 2004, he received the California Urban Water Conservation Council’s Excellence Award for statewide and institutional innovations in water conservation.
+In 2024, he received the Frank Church Wild and Scenic Rivers award from the River Management Society for outstanding accomplishments in designation and management of wild and scenic rivers in California and nationally.

 Previous